temporalio/documentation/docs/reference/glossary.md

 ---
 id: glossary
 title: Glossary
+description: The following terms have specific definitions within the context of the Temporal Platform.
+tags:
+  - reference
 ---

-These terms have specific definitions within the context of the Temporal product.
+The following terms have specific definitions within the context of the Temporal Platform.

 - [Activity](/docs/content/what-is-an-activity)
 - [Activity Execution](/docs/content/what-is-an-activity-execution)